The Whole Truth (Lost): On the island

-It’s morning and Sayid waits for Ana Lucia to wake up.
-Charlie brings papayas for them to eat but Sayid really wants to leave.
-They find where the balloon should be but it is not there.
-Ana Lucia insists that they should look some more around the area.
-Sayid divides the area into three parts and tells Ana Lucia to search as thoroughly as she pleases.

-Bernard is searching for an oyster for his wife and Jin tells him (in English) "no oyster here".
-Sawyer comes up and tells Bernard that Sun is pregnant.
-They start talking about it, but Jin can't understand them.
+The next morning, Sawyer tells Bernard that Sun is pregnant in front of Jin.
+However, Jin cannot understand them.

-Jin goes and replants the plants he pulled out.
-He tells Sun he hates fighting like they do and that he hates not being able to understand everyone.
-He apologizes and Sun tells him she’s pregnant.
-He’s overjoyed and Sun tells him she needs to tell him something.
-Sun tells Jin he is the one who cannot have children, not her.
+Jin replants the plants he pulled out.
+He apologizes and Sun admits that she is pregnant.
+He is overjoyed, but Sun reveals he is the one who cannot have children, not her.
 He asks Sun how she can be pregnant and she promises she did not cheat.
 He then helps Sun rebuild her garden.
 Sun asks if she can stay and work in her garden as Jin wants to return to the beach.
 Jin bends down and kisses Sun.
 He tells her he loves her in English.

-Jack asks Henry how the book is and takes him out of the prison he has been locked in.
-Henry asks him what the computer is for and Jack says it is for nothing.
+Jack takes Henry out of his "prison."
 Henry eats some cereal.
-He says he figures it’s his reward for drawing the map.
-Locke and Jack are caught off guard since they didn’t know about the map.
-Henry then "hypothetically" thinks out loud that if he in fact were one of the Others, he would probably lead them into a trap so when Ana Lucia, Sayid, and Charlie get to where the map leads them, the Others would take them hostage and trade them for him.
-He then mentions that it's a good thing he's not one of them as he nonchalantly asks if they have any milk for his cereal.
+He says he figures it is his reward for drawing the map.
+Locke and Jack are caught off guard since they did not know about the map.
+Henry then mentions that if he were one of the Others, he would have probably led Ana Lucia, Sayid, and Charlie to a trap, where the Others would take them hostage and trade them for him.